mnelson4/yet-another-related-posts-plugin/readme.txt

 == Description ==

- (NARPP) displays pages, posts, and custom post types related to the current entry, introducing your readers to other relevant content on your site.
+NARPP displays pages, posts, and custom post types related to the current entry, introducing your readers to other relevant content on your site.

-**NARPP Basic for Standard Features**
+NARPP is a fork of the popular, [but abandoned, plugin YARPP ("Yet Another Related Posts Plugin")](https://letswp.io/what-happened-yarpp-yet-another-related-posts-plugin/).
+It is designed to be a backward-compatible replacement, so your old YARPP settings, custom templates, and untegration will work with NARPP just like it did with YARPP.

+**Features**
 -------------------------------------------
 * **Thumbnail or list view** of related content.
 * **Related posts, pages, and custom post types.**